Your session has timed out

 This is all the more relevant to entry level engineers.
 Cover letters matter.
 Don’t take any chances, write one for each and every application.

 Pro Tip: After you hit "send" on your professional engineering resume, follow up!
-A thank you email can be just the thing that puts you top-of-mind.
+A follow-up email can be just the thing that puts you top-of-mind.

 See more templates and create your resume and cover letter here.

 Need an example cover letter for your engineering resume?
-See the sample in this guide: "How To Write A Cover Letter [Complete Guide With Examples]"
+See the sample in this guide: Engineering Cover Letter Sample & Step-by-Step Guide [15+ Examples]

 Putting contact info in a resume for engineers isn't what you think.